Non-Standard Oracles for Bounded-Error Complexity Classes: Introduction

 On the other hand, in order to make progress towards a classical oracle separation between $\QMA$ and $\QCMA$, \cite{NN24} introduced the distributional oracle model and showed a separation in this model.
 Later, \cite{LLPY24} construct a different distributional oracle separating $\QMA$ and $\QCMA$.

 Since a classical oracle is a special case of quantum unitary oracles (diagonal unitaries with $\pm1$ entries), a quantum oracle separation is formally weaker than a classical oracle separation.
 So it is natural to wonder whether all the many quantum oracle separations mentioned previously establish a sufficiently strong relativization barrier.
 Indeed, in \cite{AK07}, the authors state the following: ``Currently, we do not know of any quantumly non-relativizing techniques that are not also classically non-relativizing.''
 In simpler words, it means that for all known techniques, they are either sensitive to the presence of both classical and quantum oracles, or insensitive to the presence of both.
-We refute this and show that there is a technique not satisfying this: there is a complexity class containment that does not relativize with a quantum oracle, but does relativize with a classical oracle. \begin{theorem} The following holds for the quantum complexity classes $\QMA$ and $\polyQCPH$: \begin{enumerate} \item $\QMA \subseteq \polyQCPH$ \item For all classical oracles $O$, it holds that $\QMA^O \subseteq \polyQCPH^O$ \item There exists a quantum unitary oracle $U$ such that $\QMA^U \not \subseteq \polyQCPH^U$ \end{enumerate} \end{theorem} The first two parts of the claim hold because $\polyQCPH$ is equal to $\PSPACE$ with respect to classical oracles and it is a well-known result that $\QMA$ is contained in $\PSPACE$ \cite{MW05}.
-However, $\PSPACE$ has no interpretation in the quantum oracle model since it is a classical complexity class.
-Our main contribution is to introduce the quantum class $\polyQCPH$, which does have a meaningful interpretation in the quantum oracle model.
-Moreover, unlike $\PSPACE$ which is a zero-error class, $\polyQCPH$ is a bounded-error quantum complexity class and it also generalizes $\QCMA$.
-With this interpretation of $\PSPACE$ in the quantum oracle model, we can show our main result.

-Note that \cite{Aar09} also show a complexity class containment which does not relativize with quantum oracles, but their result works only for a zero-error quantum complexity class like $\ZQEXP$ (zero-error quantum exponential time).
-However this is not as natural a quantum complexity class to consider since quantum algorithms inherently have probabilistic outputs which can generally cause an error with some probability.
+This claim was refuted by \cite{Aar09} to show that there is a technique not satisfying this: there is a complexity class containment which does not relativize with quantum oracles, but does relativize with a classical oracle.
+However, their result works only for a zero-error quantum complexity class called $\ZQEXP$ (zero-error quantum exponential time).
+This is not as natural a quantum complexity class to consider since quantum algorithms inherently have probabilistic outputs which can generally cause an error with some probability.
 In fact, \cite{Aar09} explicitly state it as an open problem: to show such a result for bounded-error quantum complexity classes.
-Our result works for $\polyQCPH$, which is a bounded-error quantum complexity class, thus resolving the open problem from \cite{Aar09}.
-We also show that similar results hold for the distributional oracle setting, which was not known previously to the best of our knowledge.

 Finally, \cite{CKMSTY25} show some quantum oracle separations in cryptography, and their result holds even when the adversary is allowed access to the conjugate, transpose and inverse of the unitary oracle.
 They then state that: ``We are unaware of meaningful techniques that evade such a separation but do not evade a black-box separation with a classical oracle.''
 It turns out that our result holds even when the $\polyQCPH$ verifier is given access to the conjugate, transpose and inverse of the unitary oracle.
 It is however unclear whether this is the case for the result of \cite{Aar09}.